iotaledger/inx-chronicle/documentation/docs/reference/authentication.md

 # Authentication

 Usage of the Chronicle API can be protected using [JWT](https://jwt.io/) by using Chronicle's command-line interface (CLI).
-Run `inx-chronicle --help` and read about all available options under the `API:` section.
+Run `inx-chronicle --help` to learn about all available options under the `API` section.

 All JWT interactions should be performed via HTTPS.